Rack and pinion: Comparison with Worm gear

-A rack and pinion has roughly the same purpose as a worm gear with a rack replacing the gear, in that both convert torque to linear force.
+A rack and pinion has roughly the same purpose as a worm gear with a rack replacing the worm, in that both convert torque to linear force.
 However the rack and pinion generally provides higher linear speed — since a full turn of the pinion displaces the rack by an amount equal to the pinion's pitch circle whereas a full rotation of the worm screw only displaces the rack by one tooth width.
 By the same token, a rack and pinion mechanism yields a smaller linear force than a worm gear, for the same input torque.
 Also, a rack and pinion pair can be used in the opposite way, to turn linear force into torque; whereas a worm drive can be used in only one way.

 Geometry

 The teeth of a rack and pinion pair may be either straight (parallel to the rotation axis, as in a spur gear) or helical.
 On the pinion, the profile of the working tooth surfaces is usually an arc of involute, as in most gears.
 On the rack, on the other hand, the matching working surfaces are flat.
 One may interpret them as involute tooth faces for a gear with infinite radius.
 In both parts the teeth are typically formed with a gear cutter (a hob).